numba/numba/docs/source/developer/inlining.rst

 3. The third highlighted section is the overload for the ``Number`` argument type that has not inlined as the cost model function decided to reject it as the argument was an ``Complex`` type instance.
+4. That dead code elimination has not been performed and as a result there are superfluous statements present in the IR.